ACS Award for Creative Work in Fluorine Chemistry

-Žemva, 65, received B.S., M.S., and Ph.D. degrees in chemistry from the University of Ljubljana in 1964, 1968, and 1971, respectively.
-He also received a B.A. in economics in 1983 from the University of Maribor, Slovenia.
-He began his teaching career at the Jožef Stefan Institute in 1965 and at the University of Ljubljana in 1974.
+His fluency in English is unusual in that he has spent nearly all his life in Japan.
+He says he owes a debt for this ability to Oae, who encouraged him to "communicate frankly with visitors from abroad," Uneyama recalls.
+Following this advice helped him master English while in Japan.
+Uneyama later spent one year (1972-73) as a postdoc at Ohio State University.

-In 1989, he received the Boris Kidrič Award, the highest scientific honor in Slovenia.
-Ten years later, he received one of the most coveted scientific awards in Germany: the Humboldt Research Award.
-He was the Visiting Miller Research Professor at the University of California, Berkeley, in 1993, and in 1997 was also a visiting professor at the Institut de Chimie de la Matière Condensée de Bordeaux, in Pessac, France.
-In 2001, he was appointed ambassador of science of the Republic of Slovenia.
-He has been a member of the Engineering Academy of Slovenia since 1996.
+Under the rules of employment prevailing at Okayama University and in most of Japan, Uneyama is nearing the mandatory retirement age of 65 but says he still feels 35.
+He will continue his research work as a member of the fluorine committee of the Japan Society for the Promotion of Science and as a research adviser to industry.

-The award address will be presented before the Division of Fluorine Chemistry.—Marc Reisch
+The award address will be presented before the Division of Fluorine Chemistry.

 Join the conversation